1601-mma2013/Performance-Enhancer/README.md

 6. Motivations

-	Users don’t have to worry about having to lose out on the performance of their device they paid for, its free and easily accessable , easy to insall and set the setting , easy to use as the ui is very simple.
+	Users don’t have to worry about having to lose out on the performance of their device they paid for, its free and easily accessable , easy to insall and set the setting , easy to use as the UI is very simple.

 7. Environments